khrona/UnityAwe/README.md

 ## How Do I Use This?

-1. Copy the "release" files from the Awesomium SDK to your Unity Editor's path.
+1. Copy the "release" files from the Awesomium SDK to your Unity Editor's path. (on Windows: Awesomium.dll, AwesomiumProcess.exe, icudt42.dll, locales folder -- on Mac OSX: Awesomium.framework)

 2. Add `WebTexture.cs`, `WebCoreHelper.cs`, and `AwesomiumMono.dll` to your assets folder.